The Hamiltonian formalism of the Inverse Problem: Linear Hamiltonian Systems

-Clearly, \begin{itemize} \item[-] $D$ is symmetric if and only if $T^t DT$ is so. \item[-] $DB$ is skew-symmetric if and only if $T^tDT.T^{-1}BT$ is so. \end{itemize} Then, instead of $B$ we could consider any other member of its conjugacy class. \end{remark} Let $I_n, \0_{m\times n}$ denote $n\times n$ identity matrix, respectively, $m\times n$ matrix with all its components equal zero.
-We will omit the dimension subscripts when there is no ambiguity.
-For real number $\lambda$ and $s_j\neq 1$ we define
+i.e., the matrices $B$ and $D$ are, respectively, transformed to $T^{-1}B T$ and $T^tD T$.
+Clearly, \begin{itemize} \item[-] $DB$ is skew-symmetric if and only if $T^tDT T^{-1}BT$ is so. \item[-] $D$ is symmetric if and only if $T^t DT$ is so. \end{itemize} Then, instead of $B$ we could consider any other member of its conjugacy class.
+Here, we will use the Jordan normal form of $B$. \end{remark}